If you have any questions, please reach out to the Highland Park Police Department at 847.432.7730.

 What health & safety guidelines should be followed when hosting a block party?

-For any event attended by individuals from different households, remind all guests to keep a six-foot distance from others, wear a face covering, and wash/sanitize hands frequently.
-Block party attendance is limited to 50 individuals or fewer.
+For any event attended by individuals from different households, remind all guests to keep a six-foot distance from others, wear a face covering if not vaccinated, and wash/sanitize hands frequently.
+Block party attendance is limited to 100 individuals or fewer.
 If food will be served, avoid family-style or buffet service where possible, and encourage families to bring their own water and treats.
 While the State of Illinois permits buffet-style self-service dining to resume, guidelines for safe buffet/self-service dining are strict.
 Remind guests not to attend if they feel unwell or have been diagnosed with or exposed to COVID-19.

 What information must be submitted as part of a block party application?